awacero/aaa_features/README.md

 We thank you for the respect of the authors work.

 ## Set up and requierements needed to run the code
-This code was developed under Python 3, and needs the following libraries.
-Those libraries need to be previously installed.
+This code was developed under Python 3, and needs the following libraries. .

-- `obspy==1.1`
+- `obspy>=1.1`
 - `python_speech_features`
 - `sympy`

 Create and activate your working environment (in a terminal session):

 `conda create -n aaa_features python=3.9`
 `conda activate aaa_features`

-Install the library aaa_features
+Install the package aaa_features:

 `pip install aaa_features`